 Google’s App Interstitial Giant Ad Penalty Is Now Live

-Yesterday, Google released an update to their mobile-friendly algorithm, penalizing sites using giant app install interstitial ads.
+Yesterday, Google release an update to their mobile friendly algorithm, penalizing sites using giant app install interstitial ads.

 On September 1, Google told us that giant ads for apps may lead to ranking declines starting on November 1.
 Well, that algorithm, aka the “app install interstitial penalty,” went live a day late, on November 2.

 Google announced it on various social networks, including Google+, saying: